IDEO-coLAB/nomad/README.md

 > It may take a minute or more before you see any messages.

 ### 🔥🚀
-You just created your first node.
+You just created your first node!
 What's next?
 Browse the docs for the complete API.
 Create a node that publishes something interesting to the world.

 ### Troubleshooting